swarm-game/swarm/TUTORIAL.md

 ![Build type](images/tutorial/build.png)

-It will tell you that the type of `build` is
+In this case, we can see that the type of `build` is
 ```
 ∀ a0. {cmd a0} -> cmd robot
 ```